CHECHEM

 BOTANICAL NAME: Metopium brownei of the family Anacardiaceae

-COLOR: heartwood comes in various shades of brown including chocolate and reddish brown, sometimes with copper accents.
+COLOR: Various reports all say pretty much the same, which is this --- heartwood comes in various shades of brown including chocolate and reddish brown, sometimes with copper accents.
 Has dark striping/highlights and may have shades of reds and maroons.
 Sapwood is grayish tan.
+My own experience, however, is that often the wood looks more green than red, or at the very least is a greenish red.
+You'll see this back on the wood pic page both in my own samples and in the pics from the internet

 GRAIN: close, tight grain, usually straight but with some mottled or wavy figure; exhibits a lot of variety in pattern and can be very attractive

-PROPERTIES / WORKABILITY: hard, dense, and easy to work; saws, turns, and glues well, sands to a high, almost waxy polish
+PROPERTIES / WORKABILITY: very hard and dense but fairly easy to work; saws, turns, and glues well, sands to a very high polish due to the density

 DURABILITY: moderate